streamr-dev/network/README.md

 ### Step 3: Publish NPM and release Docker image

-Firstly, wait for all tests to pass validation in CI.
+Firstly, wait for all tests to pass in GitHub Actions.

 To publish the NPM packages, use [publish-npm workflow](https://github.com/streamr-dev/network/actions/workflows/publish-npm.yml).
+Click button "Run Workflow".
 Select the right branch and NPM tag to be used.

 To publish the Docker image, use [release-docker workflow](https://github.com/streamr-dev/network/actions/workflows/release-docker.yml).
+Click button "Run Workflow".
 Select the right branch and you are good to go.
-The Docker tags are automatically chosen based oon Git branch and Git tag.
+The Docker tags are automatically chosen based on the associated Git branch and tag.

 ### Step 4: Update API docs